 The workforce is evolving.
 Baby boomers are aging out of the workforce, and millennials are taking their place.
 Internal communication is essential to retaining the invaluable knowledge the older workforce has, as well as communicating that information to the younger generation coming in.

-But more than that, internal communication can help employees from different departments understand each other better.
+But more than that, the importance of internal communication in an organization is key, as it can help employees from different departments understand each other better.
 Knowing how the company works as a whole and how you fit into it is beneficial to everyone.

 It’s much cheaper to retain your current employees than to find new ones, but with employee turnover rates on the rise it’s become difficult to retain employees.

 Engaging your employees is a proven method to lowering turnover.
 We learned in 2015 that highly engaged employees are 87% less likely to leave a company.
 And internal communications plays a key role in employee engagement.

 Internal communication platforms are growing more powerful as their importance increases.
 In fact, many platforms are slowly becoming digital workplaces.
 (Digital workspaces are essentially the virtual equivalent to physical workspaces.)
 While digital workspaces may sound futuristic, they aren’t.
 They can actually benefit everyone.